 Natural Shampoo that Repels Fleas

 If you don’t want to go through the trouble of creating products, I highly recommend shampoo by 4-Legger.
 The ladies who formulate 4-Legger products care about sourcing, ingredients, and our dogs.
-I know that everything in their shampoo is safe for my dogs, and it works.
+I know everything in their shampoo is safe for my dogs and works.
 My dogs have never smelled better for longer.

 Flea & Tick Repellents

-I used to use Wondercide, used it for years, and found this spray effective.
+I used Wondercide for years and found this spray effective.
 It’s not full-proof, nothing is, but it did work for my dogs.
 I've been told that Wondercide may not repel all fleas and ticks, but it will stop or slow them down when they bite our dogs.
 Eventually, they’ll fall off in search of a better meal.

 It is disappointing that they changed their formulation when they lost a source for one of their ingredients, but this change doesn’t make their product any less effective.